ydb-platform/ydb-python-sdk/examples/jsondemo/README.md

 # YDB Python SDK Example: jsondemo

-This example shows how to run the queries with iterative pagination.
+This example shows how to run the queries which read and write JSON data.

 ## Running the example